mrueda/omop-csv-validator/README.md

 If your dates only follow the `YYYY-MM-DD` format, you can safely ignore any validation errors related to the missing time component.

+### Integers Length

+Depending on how you generate integers for `person_id`, you might end up with values longer than 20 characters.
+When this occurs, the validator will report an error like `/person_id: Expected integer - got number`.
+In such cases, you can safely ignore or discard the message.

 ## Author

 Written by Manuel Rueda, PhD.
 Info about CNAG can be found at [https://www.cnag.eu](https://www.cnag.eu).